FireRoofs Wildfire Defense, Bay Area exterior sprinkler systems

 How does FireRoofs protect Cupertino homes from wildfire?

-How long does installation take for a Cupertino property?
+What does home hardening include for a Cupertino property?

 How much has Cupertino's fire hazard zone expanded?